 Experienced Novice's Guide to Buying/Building a Touring Kayak

 One of the worst mistakes first time kayak buyers make is thinking that they can find a kayak that is both right for them now and will also be everything they'll ever want in a kayak.
 This mentality usually leads to spending too much on a kayak that's too big for your size, hard to learn in and isn't right for the trips you're likely to ever go on.
 Even if you knew enough about kayak design and your future kayaking interests to pick a really good one, you're skill level probably is not ready for a sea kayak with the performance you'll want later on.
-In fact a kayak that is too advanced (too long, too tippy, too maneuverable) for your current skill level can actually slow down your progression just as much as a lousy kayak can.
+In fact a kayak that is too advanced (too long, too tippy, too maneuverable) for your current skill level can actually slow down your progression just as much as a cheap, tubby, rec. kayak.

 Another common mistake first time buyers make is looking for a kayak that is fast AND stable.
 Such kayaks exist, but they are a lot of work to paddle and don't hold their resale value.
 Your first kayak doesn't need to be fast, in fact a "fast" kayak may actually slow you down (learn about "wetted surface area" and "skin friction").
 It's better to start with a kayak that is efficient at realistic touring speeds and easy to maneuver.
 As with cars, there's a difference between fast and efficient.
 When you go on a trip, an efficient kayak makes it easier to keep up, and a maneuverable kayak is easier to handle in wind and waves.
-If you are into racing, you'll sacrifice efficiency and ease of control to gain a little more top end speed, but this is not what you want in a sea kayak for touring.
+If you are highly skilled and into racing, you'll sacrifice efficiency and ease of control to gain a little more top end speed, but this is not what you want in a sea kayak for touring or developing your skills.

 Kayaks come in different sizes to fit different sized people.
 One of the most important things about choosing a kayak is finding one that fits your body well.
 Don't buy a "high volume" kayak because you plan to go on a long expedition.
-"High Volume" kayaks are for big people (either long legged or big, stocky build).
-Buy a kayak that is sized to fit your body and then learn to pack your gear so it fits in the kayak.
-If you have trouble fitting your camping gear into a kayak that is right for you, you need to upgrade your camping gear.
-Camping gear has become smaller, lighter, and more comfortable in recent years.
+"High volume" kayaks are for big people (either tall or stocky build).
+Buy a kayak that is sized to fit your body and then learn to pack your gear so it fits in the kayak that fits you.
+If you have trouble fitting your camping gear into a sea kayak, you need to upgrade your camping gear.
+Over the years camping gear has become smaller, lighter, and more comfortable.

-Prices and specifications are on our Kayak Store web page.
+Kayak prices and specifications are on our Kayak Store web page.